 How to Get Into Georgetown: Admissions Data and Strategies

 The oldest Jesuit institution in the U.S. is also among the nation’s most elite undergraduate universities, and its popular Washington, D.C. locale helps draw massive numbers of applicants each year.
-Back in 1990, in a friendlier admissions universe, the average SAT for a Georgetown applicant was 1230; today, the average SAT is just shy of 1500.
+Back in 1990, in a friendlier admissions universe, the average SAT for a Georgetown freshman was 1230; today, the median SAT is just shy of 1500.
 Even with some level of score inflation, that single comparison gives you a good sense of how much harder it is to get accepted to Georgetown today then when your mom or dad were applying to college.
 For an even crazier statistic, look to the fact that 50% of applicants were accepted in 1975.
 Unfortunately, in the absence of a time machine—we’re still waiting on that flux capacitor—we must confront the admissions reality before us.
 The intent of this article is to give those considering applying to Georgetown University:

 1) An understanding of the big-picture of Georgetown admissions.

 2) Data to help you assess your chances of admission with more accuracy.